 Provide ongoing access to resources in the school, such as our parent resource center, access to clinical staff and communication with teachers.

 Provide mentors for students though school Mentorworks program in collaboration with our business partners Restoration Church, Northern Virginia Hebrew Congregation

 Provide opportunities to donate and access supplies donated by others, such as backpack supplies for the school year, daily snack, weekend food bags and holiday support for those in needs. .

-Leverage partnerships with local businesses and organizations to enhance school programs and events, such as mentorships, financial support, and community events.
+Leverage partnerships with local businesses and organizations to support school events, and provide mentorships, financial support, and additional community events.